Your name’s on the ballot.

-In such races it’s too large of an endeavor for you to be doing on your own and you need professional advice and assistance.
+Such contests are too large of an endeavor for you to be doing it on your own.
+You need professional advice and assistance.

-If you’re running for mayor, city council, school board, water board, or whatever board in smaller areas you most likely do need a consultant to provide your campaign with advice and strategy, but that decision will be dependent on the amount of money you can fundraise.
+If you’re running for mayor, city council, school board, water board, or whatever board in smaller areas you most likely do need a consultant, but that decision will be dependent on the amount of money you can fundraise.

 The amount of money you are able to raise and spend will be a major determination in whether you should hire a consultant or not.